isanovsky/Sudoku-Game-2.0/README.md

 ﻿# Sudoku-Game-2.0

 This is the first program that i've created.
 It's a Sudoku Game.
-So, this game basically for the final project of my college subject "Algorithm and Programming 2".
 This game created using Java Language.
-Here are the preview of the Game
+Here are the preview of the Game and detailed informatiion about the game.
 # Main Menu Preview
 ![imageBackground](https://github.com/user-attachments/assets/db2f16cc-52ef-4e08-afa4-e0489fbc6a7c)